 committee and sub committee meetings.
 These evening meetings are held in the Gallery Room of The Corn Exchange and are open to the public and the press.

-Our schedule of council meetings is available in the Events Calendar.
+Our schedule of council meetings is available in our democracy section along with agendas, reports and minutes for the current year

 Witney Town Council is the third tier of Local Government for Witney.
 We work alongside West Oxfordshire District Council and Oxfordshire County Council who provide other services over a larger area, such as roads, planning, waste collection and social services.